 Jesus’ teachings are diverse in style and content, often mixing teaching styles within one speaking.

-Teaching parable near the treasury
+Teaching parables near the treasury

 THE WAY